 See also a well done article called The King James Version of the Bible - A Bible of the Reformation.
-This show the strong Calvinistic tradition behind the King James Bible.
+This shows the strong Calvinistic tradition behind the King James Bible.

 If you want to know what they believed, all you have to do is take a look at what are called the 39 Articles of Faith of the Church of England, which were drawn up in 1562.
 It is also strongly anti-Roman Catholic.
 Pay particular notice to Article 17 where it speaks of Predestination and Election.
 You can see what they believed at this site here:

 Though they are but men, here is a partial list of some very well known Christians who also believed and preached these same doctrines of sovereign grace.
 The majority of the King James Bible translators, as well as Stephanus 1550 and Theodore Beza 1599 whose Greek texts form the textual basis of the King James Bible's New Testament were both strong Calvinists, John Wycliffe 1320-1384, who first translated the Bible into English, William Tyndale***(see below), Myles Coverdale of the Coverdale Bible 1535, John Rogers who compiled Matthew's Bible 1549, the translators of the Bishop's Bible and the Geneva Bible, Pierre Olivetan 1506 - 1538, translated the Bible into the French Olivetan Bible using the Hebrew and Greek texts as his source; he was also John Calvin's cousin, João Ferreira Annes de Almeida (1628-1691) - he translated the Bible into Portuguese using the Traditional Hebrew and Greek texts; his Bible has been called the equivalent to the King James Bible in Portuguese.